It's your history - don't just learn it, LIVE it!

 Here's the 42", .75 cal smoothbore barrel.
 The overall length of the gun is 57".
 Note that there is only one rammer thimble. top

 Many guns of this type used a single barrel band to seure the barrel and to serve as a thimble.
-On the original, this one had a thimble, no band, and a sheet steel band at the muzzle to keep the stock from splitting. top
+On the original, this one had a thimble, no band, and a sheet steel band at the muzzle to keep the stock from splitting.
+Sometimes these come with a band, sometimes a thimble.
+What you get depends on what is available when your order is filled.
+Both are correct. top